DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick

-Codebook replacement mitigates this issue, but it does not avoid it. \cref{fig:misaligment} shows the learned $\mathcal{P}_z$ and $\mathcal{C}_z$ representations for the VQ-VAEs trained in our image compression task using different VQ methods.
-According to the figure, different types of misalignment happen for all methods (except for SF-DiVeQ), even if they use codebook replacement.
-For STE, RT, and NSVQ, the codewords are located inside $\mathcal{P}_z$, but they are not homogeneously scattered In ST-GS, $\mathcal{C}_z$ is completely out of $\mathcal{P}_z$, whereas in EMA, a large portion of codewords are outside $\mathcal{P}_z$.
+Note that codebook replacement (\cref{app:new_proposed_cbr}) can help reduce the risk of misalignment occurring, but it does not completely avoid it. \cref{fig:misaligment} shows the learned $\mathcal{P}_z$ and $\mathcal{C}_z$ representations for the cases where misalignment happens (\ie, the cases highlighted in \cref{fig:misalign_metrics_plot}, where rate-distortion theory does not hold).
+Different types of misalignment occur for all methods (except for SF-DiVeQ), even if they use codebook replacement.
+For STE, RT, and NSVQ, the codewords are located inside $\mathcal{P}_z$, but they are not homogeneously scattered.
+In ST-GS, $\mathcal{C}_z$ is completely out of $\mathcal{P}_z$, whereas in EMA, a large portion of codewords are outside $\mathcal{P}_z$.
 A much milder misalignment happens for our proposed DiVeQ, as a small portion of codewords are scattered densely within $\mathcal{P}_z$, particularly in the corners.
 However, SF-DiVeQ scatters the codewords homogeneously within $\mathcal{P}_z$.
 In our experiments, we do not notice any sign of misalignment for SF-DiVeQ.
-We hypothesize the reason is the training strategy of SF-DiVeQ, which pulls codewords inside $\mathcal{P}_z$ without requiring any heuristic codebook replacement.
+We hypothesize the reason is SF-DiVeQ’s training strategy, which pulls codewords inside $\mathcal{P}_z$ without requiring heuristic codebook replacement.\looseness-1